maxhodak/notes/README.md

 In order to use this feature, you must be running an Ethereum client with an RPC server that exposes the eth, web3, and personal APIs, for example:

     $ geth --syncmode "light" --cache 1024 --rpcapi eth,web3,personal --rpc

+It's a good idea to commit a checkpoint when you notarize a file so you can recover the state the hash corresponds to later, in case that note is edited further.

 ## Version Control